-What is Student Visa
+What is Student Visa?

 - route for people over 16 to study in the UK

-- can bring family – restrictions apply
+- possibility to bring family members, with certain restrictions

 - no fixed path to settlement but settlement is possible